jrpotter/notebook/calculus/sequences.md

 Basic
 Suppose sequence $(a_n)$ has a limit $L$.
 How is this formally defined?
 Back: For every $\epsilon > 0$, there exists an $N > 0$ such that if $n \geq N$ then $\lvert a_n - L \rvert < \epsilon$.
-Reference: Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
+Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1773195941727-->
 END%%